Khansa-wali/Hand-Digit-Recognition/README.md

-# Hand-Digit-Recognition
+Handwritten Digit Recognition Web App

-A simple interactive web application built using Streamlit and TensorFlow for learning and experimenting with machine learning models.
+An interactive Machine Learning web application that recognizes handwritten digits (0–9) using a trained deep learning model.
+Built with TensorFlow and deployed using Streamlit, this project demonstrates end-to-end ML workflow from model training to real-time deployment.